Please "like" and "share" this page and the individual pages you visit here.

 9:25 He begins to discus a 2000 year old midrash (written well before the birth of Muhammad and the rise of Islam) that speaks of the Arabs ruling the world.
 This was unthinkable at the time.
 The Arabs at that time were just chaotic pagan worshipers of the 360 gods of Mecca.
 They were at each other's throats too much to ever unite in conquest of others.
 Now of course they have merged their gods into Hubal-Sin in imitation of the God of Israel and they are on move worldwide.

 The teacher explains that one united Arab nation (i.e. the United Ummah of Islam) will rule all and the individual Arab nations will be fighting together.
-It appears that this prophecy is being fulfilled by Caliph I bra him of Islamic State.
-He still must defeat many Muslim enemies, including Shiite Iran, to establish his reign and fulfill this and various Muslim prophecies.
+This Muslim leader, Imam Mahdi, must defeat or unite with many Muslim enemies, including Shiite Iran, to establish his reign and fulfill this and various Muslim prophecies.

 Comments: As I said at the outset, this discussion is going on at a Chabad center.
 Chabad deserves the respect and appreciation of the entire Jewish world for their amazing blessings to us all.
 Under the leadership of the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson of righteous memory (April 5, 1902 - June 12, 1994), the seventh leader in the Chabad-Lubavitch dynasty, they have arisen as one of the brightest stars in modern Jewish history.
 Rebbe Schneerson (at’l) is who the Rabbi is speaking of as he cites these passages.
 This is significant because many of Rebbe Schneerson's (at’l) followers still believe he is the Mashiach, even though he has passed away without meeting the requirements.
 Because of this, many Jews who who are involved with Chabad-Lubavitch have re-examined the Torah for evidence that a tzaddik of such unprecedented merit and holiness as the Lubavitcher Rebbe might actually return from the dead to complete the Messianic prophecies!
 This has some obviously disturbing implications concerning a different Jewish teacher who died and whose followers continue to await his "second coming."
 That this is what the Rabbi is referring to is clear, beginning at 1:05.